 - The airline’s most frequent flyers will continue to enjoy Air Canada Altitude status recognition and its associated range of travel privileges, based on their annual flight activities with Air Canada and the Star Alliance member airlines.
 All Million Mile program qualification activity and status will also be honoured in the new program.

 - Air Canada intends to implement near-term improvements to Air Canada Altitude and other elements of the customer experience.”

-In a nutshell, it is business as usual for Aeroplan members earning award miles through flying with Air Canada and its partners, using eligible credit cards from TD Bank/CIBC/American Express or through purchasing products/services from eligible vendors.
+In a nutshell, it is business as usual for Aeroplan members earning award miles through flying with Air Canada and its partners, using an eligible US Credit Card, or Canadian credit cards, from TD Bank/CIBC/American Express or through purchasing products/services from eligible vendors.
 Members should not feel that they are being abandoned immediately from redemption as there is a contractual requirement as stated above to purchase seats on Air Canada and its partners.
 It is important to note that award seats can only be redeemed up to 356 days in advance.

 There are many unknowns to the announcement on what will transpire between now to Air Canada’s new loyalty program launch date in 2020.
 Here is a Top 5 list of unknowns.
 We will discuss them and more in a future post.

 - Why did Air Canada decide to launch its own program and what should be included?